We have limited Portuguese content available. View Portuguese content.

 Automotive Profitability: How OEM and Supplier Margins Are Faring

-Auto manufacturers’ profit margins continued to exceed their suppliers’ in the third quarter, but there are signs of rougher times ahead.
+Auto manufacturers’ profit margins continued to exceed their suppliers’ in the first quarter, but there are signs of rougher times ahead.

 Interactive